Loudmouth – The Best of Bob Geldof and the Boomtown Rats

 Loudmouth – The Best of Bob Geldof and the Boomtown Rats is a 1994 greatest hits compilation album from Bob Geldof and the Boomtown Rats, consisting mostly of Boomtown Rats material but also some of Geldof's solo work.
 It peaked at No. 10 in the UK Albums Chart in July 1994.

 "Crazy" was a previously unreleased Geldof track, and was released in the UK as a single from this album.

-In 1997, the album was released by Columbia Records in the US as Great Songs of Indifference - The Best of Bob Geldof & the Boomtown Rats, with exactly the same track list, except "Crazy" was omitted.
+In 1997, the album was released by Columbia Records in the US and Vertigo Records in Canada as Great Songs of Indifference - The Best of Bob Geldof & the Boomtown Rats, with a few substituted songs.

 Track listing

 All songs were written by Bob Geldof, except where noted.